 Insulin primarily functions to allow nutrients in the bloodstream to enter body tissues and enables the storing of the body’s fuel sources.
 It promotes glycogen formation, muscle tissue development, and storage of fat.
 Even in healthy individuals, any abnormality in insulin secretions stemming from poor eating habits and/or lack of exercise can lead to serious metabolic disorders.
 Years of inappropriate food choices/portion sizes can result in the development of type 2 diabetes, which medical professionals often see accompanied by obesity or, at the other end of the spectrum, hypoglycemia.

 For weight training purposes (and in the interest of general health), undergoing a 6-hour-fasted blood sugar test performed can reveal whether one’s insulin secretions fall within a safe category.
 As a point of reference, the normal range for fasted blood sugar lies between 70 and 110 mg/dl.
+Knowing this baseline measurement will help understand the role of insulin in weight training with each particular client.

 The Role of Excess Sugar Intake